Heavenly Stems & Earthly Branches

 The Earthly Branches and Corresponding Chinese Zodiac Animal Signs

 Take the year of 2016 for example, 2016 can be described as 'Bing Shen', a combination of the third sign in Heavenly Stems and the ninth one in the Earthly Branches.
-Then the next year 2017 will be 'Ding You' - the fourth sign and the tenth one's association.
+Then the year of 2017 will be 'Ding You' - the fourth sign and the tenth one's association.

 The Four Pillar of Life (also the Eight Characters of Birth Time or 'ba zi' in Chinese) was very popular and mostly used in fortune-telling.
 In four pairs of year, month, day, and hour of a person's birth, each pair includes one Heavenly Stems and one Earthly Branchs.
 There are compatibility and incompatibility relations among the stems and branches.
 The expression of one's birth time in this way has always been vital especially when it is used for fortune foretelling.